erdaltsksn/devcontainer/README.md

 in the [devcontainer feature json properties reference](https://containers.dev/implementors/features/#devcontainer-feature-json-properties).

 Options are exported as feature-scoped environment variables.
-The option name is captialized and sanitized according to [option resolution](https://containers.dev/implementors/features/#option-resolution).
+The option name is capitalized and sanitized according to [option resolution](https://containers.dev/implementors/features/#option-resolution).

 ### Versioning